BrunoReboul/ram/README.md

 - It is all easier to fix when it is detected early
 - Value is delivered only when a detected non compliance is fixed

+## Release

+- Release candidates:
+  - are suffixed with -rc
+  - are volatile
+  - should be used only by their developer for testing purpose and can disapear without notice